Conditional predictive inference for stable algorithms: Discussion and further remarks

+An alternative construction of prediction intervals with adaptive length is given in \citet{Romano19} who consider a quantile regression procedure based on sample splitting. \end{remark}

+\begin{remark}[Computational versus statistical efficiency]\normalfont The computational burden of the $k$-CV prediction interval increases roughly linearly with the number of folds $k$.
+The model has to be re-fitted $k$-times on each of the possible reduced samples $T_n\setminus K_l$, $l=1,\dots, k$, in order to compute the residuals $\hat{u}_i = y_i - \hat{\mu}_n^{(l)}(x_i)$, $i\in K_l$.
+Thus, reducing the number of folds $k$ will speed up the computation of the procedure.
+However, choosing $k$ too small may invalidate the stability of the algorithm (i.e., $\eta_{n,k_n}\to0$ in Definition~\ref{DEF:STABLE}), because the predictor $\hat{\mu}_n$ based on the full training sample $T_n$ may be very different from the predictor $\hat{\mu}^{(l)}_n$ based on the reduced sample $T_n\setminus K_l$, if (for some $l$) $n-m_l = n-|K_l|$ is too small compared to $n$.
+As a consequence, the $k$-CV prediction interval may loose its approximate training conditional validity property and it may get overly wide, because the empirical distribution of the $k$-CV residuals $y_i-\hat{\mu}_n^{(l)}(x_i)$, $i\in K_l$, may be much more dispersed than the conditional distribution of the prediction error $y_0 - \hat{\mu}_n(x_0)$.

-\begin{remark}[Computational simplifications] Computing the leave-one-out prediction interval may be computationally costly, because the model has to be re-fitted $n$-times on each of the possible reduced samples $T_n^{[i]}$, $i=1,\dots, n$, in order to compute the leave-one-out residuals $\hat{u}_i = y_i - \hat{m}_n^{[i]}(x_i)$.
-Sometimes, it is possible to devise a short cut for the computation of these residuals.
-For example, in case of ordinary least squares prediction $\hat{m}_n(x) = x'\hat{\beta}_n = x'(X'X)^\dagger X'Y$, if $X_{[i]}'X_{[i]}$ has full rank, we have the well known identity
+In some special cases, however, it is possible to devise a shortcut for the computation of these residuals.
+For example, in case of ordinary least squares prediction $\hat{\mu}_n(x) = x'\hat{\beta}_n = x'(X'X)^\dagger X'Y$, if $X_{[i]}'X_{[i]}$ has full rank, we have the well known identity for the leave-one-out residuals ($k=n$),